 Any reviews carried out by the Police and Crime Panel.

-Methods of Working

-Advises the Chief Constable and the PCC according to good governance principles.

-Ensures appropriate risk management arrangements.

-Provides robust and constructive challenge.

 Eligibility to be a member of the Joint Audit Committee

 Joint Audit Committee Members must be independent of both the Chief Constable and the PCC.
 Serving police officers, police staff or staff employed in the OPCC are not eligible for appointment.
 A person who has been so employed must have a minimum 1 year break before being appointed to serve on the Joint Audit Committee.